-Back in 1967, television stations were required to run one anti-smoking commercial for every three cigarette commercials.
-One of those anti-smoking commercials begins with a father painting his home while standing on top of a ladder that’s leaning against his house.
-The camera pans downward to show his young son painting away, just like his dad but on a much smaller ladder, also leaning against the house.
-As the father-and-son team work on their project together, a voice-over announcer makes the statement, “Like father, like son.”
+Back then, television stations were required to run one anti-smoking commercial for every three cigarette commercials.
+There was an anti-smoking commercial that depicted a father perched on a ladder painting his home.
+As the camera pans down, his young son is painting away, just like his dad but on a much smaller ladder.
+As the father-and-son team work together on their project, a voice-over announcer says, “Like father, like son.”

-The commercial’s final scene has the father-and-son pair sitting next to a tree, resting from their busy day of activities.
-The father reaches into his shirt pocket and pulls out a pack of cigarettes.
-He takes out a cigarette, lays the pack down beside his son, and puts the cigarette to his lips while his son quietly sits beside him observing his every move.
+Then the father reaches into his shirt pocket and pulls out a pack of cigarettes.
+He takes out a cigarette, lays the pack down beside his son, and puts the cigarette to his lips while his son quietly sits beside him observing.

-From a spiritual standpoint, however, it is astonishing to see the parallels in the parents’ spiritual maturity levels and that of their children.
-In his book, Parenting with Kingdom Purpose, Ken Hemphill drove home this point when he said, “Most parents who want to know where their kids are headed religiously just need to look in the mirror.”
+From a spiritual standpoint, however, it is even more astonishing to see parallels between parents’ spiritual maturity levels and those of their children.
+In his book Parenting with Kingdom Purpose, Ken Hemphill emphasizes this point when he says, “Most parents who want to know where their kids are headed religiously just need to look in the mirror.”

-Father’s Day is a time for celebrating you – the head of the household and one of the primary influencers in your child’s life.
-Take a moment to examine yourself and see what kind of father you are giving them to celebrate this year.
-Take time to set it all before the Father and let Him accomplish a great and mighty work in you and through you.
+Father’s Day is a time for celebrating you – the head of household and one of the primary influencers in your child’s life.
+Take a moment to examine yourself and see what kind of father they will celebrate this year.
+Place everything before the Father and let Him accomplish a great and mighty work in and through you.